 Luxury: JW Marriott El Convento Cusco

-- An unforgettable stay at any Marriott Hotel around the world is never a bad choice.
+An unforgettable stay at any Marriott Hotel around the world is never a bad choice.
 This particular Marriott boasts beautiful interiors with antique exposed bricks and it’s just a few minutes walk to the main square, Plaza de Armas.
-The rooms are elegantly styled featuring cable TV, wifi, a minibar and private bathroom.
+The rooms are elegantly styled featuring cable TV, wifi, a minibar, and a private bathroom.
 Oxygen-enriched rooms are also available for those who struggle with high altitudes.

 Mid Range: Tambo del Arriero Hotel Boutique

-- A charming colonial boutique hotel located in the Nueva Alta neighbourhood, a short walking distance to the San Pedro Market and Cusco’s main square.
-The rooms are spacious and cosy featuring a TV, iPhone docking station, free wifi, work desk, warm heating and some even boast a private jacuzzi.
+A charming colonial boutique hotel located in the Nueva Alta neighborhood, a short walking distance to the San Pedro Market and Cusco’s main square.
+The rooms are spacious and cozy featuring a TV, iPhone docking station, free wifi, work desk, warm heating, and some even boast a private jacuzzi.

 Budget: Frankenstein Hostel